 Copyright © 2018 - Tonny Vanmunster.
 All rights reserved

 a node of the Center for Backyard Astrophysics

-CBA Extremadura will host a 40-cm f/4.1 telescope, built by my Flemish astro friend Dirk Cornelis.
-The telescope will be operated by an ASA DDM-85 direct drive mount.
-It features the new Starlight Xpress Trius SX-46 CCD camera, equipped with Custom Scientific 50-mm Johnson-Cousins filters, attached to an Integra85 focuser and field rotator.
-Weather conditions will be monitored by a Lunatico CloudWatcher station, identical to the one used at CBA Belgium Observatory.
+CBA Extremadura hosts a 40-cm f/5.1 Newton telescope, built by my Flemish astro friend Dirk Cornelis.
+The telescope is operated by an ASA DDM-85 direct drive mount.
+It features a Starlight Xpress Trius SX-46 CCD camera, equipped with Custom Scientific 50-mm Johnson-Cousins filters, attached to an Integra85 focuser and field rotator.
+Weather conditions are monitored by a Lunatico CloudWatcher station, identical to the one used at CBA Belgium Observatory.
 The rest of the electronic equipment is custom built, and all equipment is controlled by a software package that I have written to allow fully robotic operations.